Virginia Carroll: Private life

 Carroll married her first husband, actor Ralph Byrd, in 1936.
 Byrd would become best known for his role as comic strip hero, Dick Tracy.
 Carroll and Byrd remained married until his death in 1952.
 She married her second husband, Lloyd McLean, a 20th Century Fox film projectionist, in 1957.
 The couple remained married until McLean's death in 1969, leaving Carroll a widow for the second time.

 Death

 Virginia Carroll died at a Santa Barbara, California, retirement community on July 23, 2009, of natural causes at the age of 95.
-She is survived by one daughter from her marriage to Ralph Byrd, Carroll Byrd Evangeline.
+She was survived by one daughter from her marriage to Ralph Byrd, Carroll Byrd Evangeline.